Designing the Desk Cart

 Co-Founder

 With four, we believe everything is covered.
-Stow your backpack, purse, or satchel underneath in the large storage space.
-File folders, trade publications, and reference books can live in the medium storage space.
-Face out inspiring books or art on the leaning shelf.
-Stash the charger extension, aux cords, paper clips, binder clips, thumbtacks, in the big and small drawer.
-And, finally, there’s a place for your printer that is convenient and intentional on the top.
-Or leave the desktop empty for a clean look that naturally flows from desk to Desk Cart.
+Stow your backpack or satchel underneath in the large storage space.
+File folders and reference books can live in the medium storage space.
+Use the push-through drawer to stash the charger extension across from the trusty stapler.
+And finally, there’s a convenient and intentional place for your printer right on top.
+Or leave the top empty for a clean look that naturally flows from desk to desk cart.

 We Hold Drawers Accountable

-KEN TOMITA (Grovemade Co-Founder): If we're doing a drawer. we're doing it right.
+KEN TOMITA: If we’re doing a drawer, we’re doing it right.

-SEAN KELLY (Lead Designer): As a rule for the Desk Cart we want everything to be accessible with one or two easy pulls.
+SEAN KELLY: As a rule for the desk cart, we want everything to be accessible with one or two easy pulls.

-Because the drawers we saw caused more problems than they solved we were resistant to having a drawer.
-However, in the design process we decided we needed to provide space for the stuff customers actually used and wanted to be near the desk but wasn’t big enough to live in an open zone.
+Because the drawers we saw caused more problems than they solved, we were resistant to having one.
+However, in the design process we decided we needed to provide space for the smaller stuff customers actually use and want to be near their desks, but isn’t big enough to live in an open zone.

-To really hammer home that point, Sean came up with a drawer that could go both ways, offering two drawers with different depths, each with specific machined cork insets, just like those found in the Grovemade desk.
-The different drawer depths with the insets encourages mindful organization for the extra aux cords, charger blocks, ink cartridges, stash of extra notepad paper, etc.
+To really hammer that point home, Sean came up with a drawer that could go both ways, divided asymmetrically into two different depths, each with unique machined cork insets, just like those found in the Grovemade Desk.
+The different drawer sizes with the insets encourage mindful organization for extra auxiliary cords, charger blocks, ink cartridges, etc.

-Next, we went to town designing a system that hid the hardware of a drawer and found linear guides, components used for precision machinery, worked nicely.
-The hardware is compact enough to attach underneath the desktop while providing the low friction, highly accurate motion we were looking for.
+Next, we went to town designing a system that hid the hardware of a drawer.
+We found that linear guides used in precision machinery worked nicely.
+The hardware is compact enough to attach underneath the cart’s top while providing the low-friction, highly accurate motion we were looking for.
 The hardware is strong enough so that no matter the weight inside the drawer and no matter where you pull or push from, it slides effortlessly.

 The Roll Out

-With this product we wanted to start with the problems that people face, even if they don’t realize they’re problems.
-The truth is that there is no such thing as out of sight out of mind.
-If there’s a drawer you don’t want to open because it’s a hassle to get what’s inside, we want to solve that problem.
-We hope people feel a surprising relief as the Desk Cart helps them bring organization to the spaces in their home office that once lived in hidden chaos.
+With this product, we wanted to start with the problems that people face, even if they don’t realize they’re problems.
+In our research, we found that there is no such thing as "out of sight, out of mind."
+If there’s a drawer you don’t want to open because it’s hiding a mess or it’s a hassle to get what’s inside, then it’s causing friction and taking up mental space.
+We want to solve that problem.
+We hope people feel relief as the desk cart brings organization to the spaces in their home office that once lived in hidden chaos.

-I can truly say there's nothing else like this out there.
+There’s truly nothing else like this out there.

 KEN TOMITA